Red Ensign: Newfoundland

 The Red Ensign with the Newfoundland great seal in the fly was considered the unofficial flag of the Dominion of Newfoundland from 1904 until 1931, at which point it was officially legislated as the Dominion of Newfoundland's "National Colours" to be flown as the civil ensign, with the Union Flag being legislated as the national flag at that time as well.
 The Newfoundland Red Ensign was then used as official commercial shipping identification until the mid-1960s.
 The badge in the flag consists of Mercury, the god of commerce and merchandise, presenting to Britannia a fisherman who, in a kneeling attitude, is offering the harvest of all the sea.
 Above the device in a scroll are the words Terra Nova, and below the motto Hæc Tibi Dona Fero or "These gifts I bring thee."
 The seal was redesigned by Adelaine Lane, niece of Governor Sir Cavendish Boyle in 1903.

 Fiji

 The Fijian Red Ensign with the Union Flag in the first quarter, and the shield from the coat of arms of Fiji in the fly became the official flag in Fiji for civilian vessels since 10 October 1970.
 Previously the ensign was displayed the full coat of arms on a white disc from 1908.

 India

 The flag representing British India was usually the Union Flag with the Star of India.
 In many international events and international associations the Red Ensign with the Star of India was used to represent India.
-After the partition of British India, both India and Pakistan have their own civil ensigns following British tradition, they are all variants of the Red Ensign with their own national flag in the canton.
+After the partition of British India, both India and Pakistan have their own civil ensigns following British tradition, which are all variants of the Red Ensign with their own national flag in the canton.